 The National Institute of Mental Health defines : “Obsessive-Compulsive Disorder (OCD) is a common, chronic and long-lasting disorder in which a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions) that he or she feels the urge to repeat over and over.”

 There are massive misconceptions and glorified stereotyping surrounding OCD.
 Majorly due to TV shows and movies, often the only people we think of having OCD are characters that are strictly neat & tidy, engrossed with disinfecting surfaces, they are quirky, comical, even shown as the lovable buffoon.
 These people are either super smart and somehow able to save the day using their odd set of skills, or they are quiet and shy but extremely put together and would never break their routine.
-Rarely, if ever, are we shown the suffering and extreme loneliness that coincides with having OCD.
-The truth is, people that have OCD are a widespread and diverse group.
+Rarely, if ever, are we showed the suffering and extreme loneliness that coincides with having OCD.
+The truth is, people that who have OCD are a widespread and diverse group.
 And there are different types of OCD; obsessions can be formed internally (thoughts or ideas) or externally (actions or objects).
 OCD doesn’t discriminate on any level, which is why the disorder can be so life-consuming and scary for a sufferer when it is not properly treated.

 Caught In The Terrible Circle of Doom